8979vivek/SQL--Retail-Sales-Analysis/README.md

 	GROUP BY customer_id
 	ORDER BY total_sales DESC;
 ```
-10.** Write a SQL query to find the number of unique customers who purchased items from each category.**
+9. Write a SQL query to find the number of unique customers who purchased items from each category.
 ```sql
 SELECT
 		category,